Hoyeander/alx-low_level_programming/README.md

-This is a readme file for alx low level programming the first project is 0x00-hello_world
+This is a readme file for 0x03-debugging